How The Territorial Tax System Works In Panama

 To apply for Portuguese citizenship by descent, one must meet at least one of the following eligibility criteria:

-One may qualify if one was born outside Portugal and can prove their direct lineage to at least one Portuguese descendant as a second-degree straight-line relative.
+One may qualify if one was born outside Portugal and can prove direct lineage to at least one Portuguese descendant who is a second-degree straight-line relative.
 The Portuguese descendant must have retained their Portuguese citizenship.
-Additionally, one must declare their interest in obtaining Portuguese citizenship and provide evidence of your ties to the Portuguese community;
+Additionally, one must declare one's interest in obtaining Portuguese citizenship and provide evidence of one's ties to the Portuguese community.

 Individuals who have rendered services to the Portuguese state or community, such as military service for Portugal (link in Portuguese).